bwnyasse/gde-ideations/01_comet/README.md

     comet explore --pattern '*.dart'

+### Generating AI-Powered Insights

+To generate insights about your codebase, use the `comet insights` command.
+You can select the specific type of insights you want to generate, such as code organization, code quality, project overview, or an updated README.

+For example, to generate insights about the code organization and structure of your project, you can run:

+    comet insights --code-organization

+To get an overview of your project, run:

+    comet insights --project-overview

+To generate an updated version of your project's README.md file, run:

+    comet insights --update-readme

 ## Roadmap

-- Integrate with additional AI models (e.g., OpenAI, Claude) to provide more advanced insights
+- **Expand AI Model Integration:** Provide users with the ability to select from a variety of AI models, including OpenAI, and Claude, to generate insights.
+This will allow users to choose the model that best suits their needs and preferences, and potentially unlock more advanced or specialized insights.

-- Add support for interactive mode, where users can ask questions about the file system and receive AI-generated responses
+- **Interactive Mode::** Add support for an interactive mode, where users can ask questions about the file system and receive AI-generated responses.
+This will enable users to explore and understand their codebase more intuitively, without having to rely solely on the command-line interface.
-- Improve the output formatting and visualization
-- Provide more customization options for the user interface

 ## Contributing